iiasa/GLOBIOM-G4M-link/README.md

    graphical client like TortoiseSVN, making sure the working copy goes into a `GLOBIOM` subdirectory of the root level of your clone of this repository.
 Also, make a `Condor` subdirectory of `GLOBIOM`.

+   **:warning:Caution:** To make sure that Git does not try to track changes in the `GLOBIOM` subdirectory, it is ignored via an entry the `.gitignore` file.
+But this means that the content of the `GLOBIOM` directory content should be separately managed by you with the aid of Subversion.

-4. With GAMS 32.2, run the GLOBIOM precompilation `GLOBIOM/Data/0_executebatch_total.gms`
+5. With GAMS 32.2, run the GLOBIOM precompilation `GLOBIOM/Data/0_executebatch_total.gms`
    and thereafter the model `GLOBIOM/Model/0_executebatch.gms` up to the scenarios stage 6 (comment out the stages >= 6).
 This will provide a restart file in the `GLOBIOM/Model/t` directory that is used by the notebook to perform parallel scenario (stage 6)